Erreiip/minunit/README.md

 them by using the macro `MU_SUITE_CONFIGURE` with within a `MU_TEST_SUITE` declaration.

+## Logging configuration

+If you want to get an output without errors you can user `MU_CONFIGURE_LOG`

 ## Assertion types

 `mu_check(condition)`: will pass if the condition is evaluated to `true`, otherwise